open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ### Explicit Staleness

-The explicit mechanism is important to consider in active monitoring configurations, where one piece of software reports metrics on behalf of another, as in Prometheus.
+The explicit staleness detection mechanism is important to consider in active monitoring configurations, where one piece of software reports metrics on behalf of another, as in Prometheus.
 In active monitoring, the protocol is required to encode the explicit absense of data at specific times.

 Active monitoring sources act as a single writers on behalf of the monitored resource.
 In this configuration, an unbroken sequence of